Yihe-Harry/DSA3101-Group-Project/GrpB_models/b3_measuring_campaign_roi/README.md

 Run `pip install pandas numpy holidays scikit-learn matplotlib xgboost hyperopt joblib` to download all necessary packages

 Run `main.py` to run all scripts together and save the model in a .pkl file.
+It also produces a plot of the features ranked based on importance

 Run `model_optimization.py` to return a set of the best parameters.
 These parameters can be used to replace the current parameters in [🚀 XGBoost Model Training & Results](https://github.com/Yihe-Harry/DSA3101-Group-Project/blob/main/GrpB_models/b3_measuring_campaign_roi/roi_regression_xgboost.py) if results are unsatisfactory.